 Preparation – Properly Format Your Times

 Before you use the formulas in this tutorial, ensure your times are valid.
-If the dates are invalid, they aren’t numbers, so these steps won’t work.
+If the times are invalid, they aren’t numbers, so these steps won’t work.

 Calculations – Find the Difference Between Two Times in Days and Hours